moth-quantum/actually-quantum-moon/README.md

   an entanglement-shader job on the Moth API.
 Seen from outside it is the film in reflection; standing on the surface and looking up, it is the same film in transmission.

-The moon is read as a Bloch sphere throughout: your latitude is the polar angle θ, and that single number drives the blur and the glitch rate together.
+The moon is read as a Bloch sphere throughout: your latitude is the polar angle $\theta$, and that single number drives the blur and the glitch rate together.

 ## Configuration